The Dazed Starling Unbound (Writing & Art--Closed)

-The Dazed Starling Cover Art Submissions (OPEN)
+The Dazed Starling Cover Art Submissions (Currently Closed)

 Current CBU undergraduate and graduate students, including December 2020 graduates, are invited to submit art to The Dazed Starling.
 One piece will be selected to be featured as the cover of The Dazed Starling 2021 journal.
 Additional pieces may be considered for The Dazed Starling website.